preciousNliwasa/phew/README.md

 >> 1584.9327231746472
 ```

-effective rate of interest can be calculated by the code below
+effective annual rate of interest can be calculated by the code below

 ```python
 >> from phew import Interest_rates